-- We will work aggressively to ensure our college preparatory programs-dual credit, early college high schools, math and science academies-meet the standards necessary to ensure their students can be successful in their pursuit of higher education. - We will develop a program to focus on dramatically improving elementary level literacy through a UT Literacy Institute-a reading version of the highly successful UTeach program-and offer this program first to large, urban independent school districts. - We will work diligently to ensure the high school counselors in Texas have the resources they need to provide advice and direction to each potential college student. - And finally, knowing that the quality of education in Texas is only as good as the quality of its teachers, we will put a spotlight on our schools of education to ensure we are graduating the best teachers in the nation-creative, critical thinkers who are masters of content and armed with skills relevant to the needs of today's classrooms.
+We will work aggressively to ensure our college preparatory programs, those-dual-credits, early college high schools, math and science academies-meet the standards necessary to ensure their students can enter higher education.

+We will develop a program to focus on dramatically improving elementary level literacy through a UT Literacy Institute-a reading version of the highly successful UTeach program, and offer this program first to the largest, urban, Independent School Districts.

+We will work diligently to ensure the high school counselors in Texas have the resources they need to provide advice and direction to each potential college student.

+And finally, knowing that the quality of education in Texas is only as good as the quality of its teachers, we will put a spotlight on OUR schools of education to ensure we are graduating the best teachers in the nation-creative, critical thinkers who are masters of content and armed with skills relevant to the needs of today's classrooms.

-Texas educates 10 percent of this country's schoolchildren.
+Texas educates 10% of this country's schoolchildren.
 Our future rests with pre-K through 12 education.

 We must and we will establish a much closer relationship with our fellow professionals and do our part to strengthen the culture of education across Texas.